IntegralPilot/clarity_api_client/README.md

 Used in the offical ClarityScreen App.

-*Note: ClarityAPI isn't accepting external users yet, but we'll be expaning soon.
+*Note: ClarityAPI isn't accepting external users yet, but we'll be expanding soon.
 This is mainly an internally-used project for our offical app as of now.*

 ## Features